Lawyers Representing the Elderly in Cases of Abuse and Negligence

 Financial abuse includes stealing or misappropriating property, bank account and credit card information, often through manipulation or trickery.
 You may notice changes in financial transactions, missing valuables, making changes to wills or powers of attorney, and any other unnecessary expenses or purchases.

 Legal Advice for Victims of Elder Abuse and their Loved Ones

-Fireman Daya & Company provides legal support and representation to the victims of elder abuse and neglect.
+Fireman Daya & Co. provides legal support and representation to the victims of elder abuse and neglect.
 We have decades of experience handling successful claims against nursing homes and personal care workers for their negligent actions.
 Our lawyers understand the needs of elderly clients and can support your family as you focus on recovery.

 Our elder abuse lawyers are known for their tenacity; we will fight for full compensation on your behalf, even if that means taking a case to trial.
-Counsel at Fireman Daya & Company have decades of cumulative experience in the courtroom, and will not back down until you receive full and fair compensation.
+Counsel at Fireman Daya & Co. have decades of cumulative experience in the courtroom, and will not back down until you receive full and fair compensation.
 Let our experience give you an advantage in your claim.